afk-abdul/Flex-GPA-Simulator/README.md

 ## Flex GPA Simulator

-This is a Chrome extension that allows you to predict your SGPA and CGPA by manipulating the Grades .
+This is a Chrome extension that allows you to predict your SGPA and CGPA by manipulating the Grades on the Flex Student Portal.

 ## Need